Pytonballoon810/Smart-Home-Lawn-Sprayer/README.md

 - I would recommend using normally closed (NC) solenoid valves since these would not run when no power is connected.
 This is useful if you have a power outage or if you have to restart your ESP.
 - I would recommend using a buck converter to convert the 12V to 5V for the ESP.
 You could also use a second USB power supply just for the ESP but I only wanted to use one cable for the whole device.
 - I would recommend using a box to put everything in.
 I used an old ice cream box and the device itself will be in the shed in our garden so it wont get wet.
 If you plan on putting it outside you should probably use a waterproof box and add additional insulation to the cables.
+- I would recommend using some good quality hose connectors.
+I had some trouble with the 3rd party ones not being as tight as the Gardena ones and in turn leaking.
+After switching to the Gardena ones I had no more leaks, even without using Teflon tape.